microsoft/vscode-wiki/How-to-Contribute.md

 yarn run watch
 ```

-It will do an initial full build and then watch for file changes, compiling those changes incrementally, enabling a fast, iterative coding experience.
+The incremental builder will do an initial full build and will display a message that includes the phrase "Finished compilation" once the initial build is complete.
+The builder will then continue to run in the terminal.
+It will watch for file changes and compile those changes incrementally, giving you a fast, iterative coding experience.

 👉 **Tip!** Linux users may hit a ENOSPC error when running `yarn run watch`, to get around this follow instructions in the [Common Questions](https://code.visualstudio.com/docs/setup/linux#_common-questions).